A Successful Blended Family Takes Work

 Together, my wife and I have come up with some guidelines that I hope will help couples going through this process.
 No matter what you do, problems will arise—and if you do not deal with them, the same ones will continue to come up, even 30 years later.

-Blending a family is not an easy process, but when it works—and it takes a lot of work on everyone’s part—it can be well worth the effort.
+Building a blended family is not an easy process, but when it works—and it takes a lot of work on everyone’s part—it can be well worth the effort.

 Dr. George S. Glass is a psychiatrist with almost 30 years of experience helping families deal with the consequences of divorce.
 He is the co-author of Successfully Blending Families: Helping Parents and Kids Navigate the Challenges so Everyone Ends up Happy.